NCAR/HPCinstall/README.md

 ## Features

 Some of the features of `HPCinstall` are:
-* automatic log of everything (environment, log, script used for install, etc)
+* :rocket: automatic log of everything (environment, log, script used for install, etc)
-* automatic archive of the logs in the install directory
+* :+1: automatic archive of the logs in the install directory
-* automatic generation of the install directory name (and module name) from the name and version of the software to be compiled and the loaded compiler/mpi modules (if appropriate).
+* :smile: automatic generation of the install directory name (and module name) from the name and version of the software to be compiled and the loaded compiler/mpi modules (if appropriate).
  The structure of this directories names can be configured with the `sw_install_struct` and `mod_install_struct` config properties
 * checksum verification of the installation (at install time and post-mortem with `hashdir`)
+* and more

 It is easier to show how it achieves these goals with an example